croquet/microverse/staging/docs/Tutorial.md

 The [Croquet Worldcore framework](https://croquet.io/docs/worldcore/) defines the actor/pawn architecture underlying the Croquet Metaverse cards.

 [Three.js](https://threejs.org) provides the 3D rendering framework.
-It is an extremely powerful, flexible and well defined library.
+It is an extremely powerful, flexible and well-defined library.

 Croquet Microverse utilizes the [Rapier Physics Engine](https://rapier.rs/).
 Written in Rust and running in WebAssembly, Rapier is an open source, very high-performance but easy to create multiuser, interactive physics simulations.